Compton's Cafeteria riot: Compton's Cafeteria

-Activism
+Vanguard Activism

-Many of the militant hustlers and street queens involved in the riot were members of Vanguard, the first known gay youth organization in the United States founded in 1965, which gained the help of radical ministers working with Glide Memorial Church, a center for progressive social activism in the Tenderloin for many years.
-Members of Vanguard would meet at Compton's.
-Because the members of Vanguard would often not buy anything, Compton's Cafeteria eventually kicked the members of Vanguard out and refused to let them return.
+In 1965, a group of queer youth—many transgender, many engaged in survival sex work and without stable housing—formed a social and political group by the name of Vanguard, the first known gay youth organization in the United States.
+Vanguard was initially under the Glide Memorial Church, a radical offshoot of the United Methodist Church and a center for progressive social activism in the Tenderloin for many years.
+Many of the militant hustlers and street queens involved in the riot were members of Vanguard.
+Because they would often not buy anything when meeting at Compton's Cafeteria, the cafeteria eventually kicked the members of Vanguard out and refused to let them return.
 In Screaming Queens, Susan Stryker explained that this incident "lit the fuse that led directly to the riot."
-In response to both the aforementioned and police harassment of trans people, Vanguard picketed at Compton's Cafeteria on July 19, 1966.
+In response to both the aforementioned, and police harassment of trans people, Vanguard picketed at Compton's Cafeteria on July 19, 1966.
 There was an article titled "Young Homos Picket Compton's" published about the demonstration in a local newspaper.
 Although the picket was unsuccessful, it was one of the first demonstrations against police violence directed towards transgender people in San Francisco and ultimately led to the Compton's Cafeteria riot.

+Vanguard began publishing a magazine also called Vanguard about a month before the Compton's riot, helping shape a political consciousness in the queer community.
+"The issues facing gay and transgender youth in the 1960s produced radical insights into the connections between economic class, police violence, incarceration, and homophobia".